 Life Coaching is different than therapy.
 But I find myself doing it a lot anyway in my practice.
-Here are my thoughts about it.
+Here are my current thoughts about it.

 I list it here because I find that some of my client relationships come to involve what I will call mentoring.
 I am now old enough to be considered an elder in our culture.
 And it is from this sense of history and the cultural heritage that has formed over the generations, that I have inherited a deeper wisdom.